-While the Pune Municipal Corporation is issuing notices to citizens for taking inadequate measures to prevent the spread of dengue, mid-day discovered that the civic body’s own water tank at Sinhagad is rife with breeding Aedes aegypti mosquitoes
+PMC is issuing notices to citizens for taking inadequate measures to prevent spread of dengue, mid-day discovered the civic body’s own water tank at Sinhagad is rife with breeding Aedes aegypti mosquitoes

 With the number of dengue cases in the city increasing every day, Pune Municipal Corporation (PMC) officials have started issuing notices and registering cases against citizens who are not taking adequate measures to prevent the breeding of the Aedes aegypti mosquitoes that carry the dengue virus.